 ONLINE Online lock file exists and all the resource record sets are present in the Route 53 hosted zone.
 OFFLINE Online lock does not exist and all or one of the resource record set(s) is not present in the Route 53 hosted zone.
-UNKNOWN The state will be UNKNOWN if one or more of the following is true: AWS CLI is not installed.
+UNKNOWN Indicates one of the following conditions: AWS CLI is not installed.
 AWSPath attribute is not configured properly.
 For example, if AWS CLI is installed in /usr/local/bin/aws directory, the AWSPath attribute should be /usr/local/bin.
 Roles are not configured properly or attached to the instance.
 HostedZoneID is not matching with the AWS Route 53 hosted zone ID.
 Resource Record Type (RSType) is not A, CNAME, or PTR.
+The EC2 instance metadata is not accessible, for example, via the following command: curl "http://169.254.169.254/latest/meta-data/"

+Attribute Description

+HostedZoneID ID of the hosted zone containing the resource records.

+Type and dimension: string-scalar

-Attribute Description HostedZoneID ID of the hosted zone containing the resource records.
-Type and dimension: string-scalar ResRecord ResRecord is an association of DNS resource record values.
+Attribute Description ResRecord ResRecord is an association of DNS resource record values.
 Each ResRecord attribute consists of two values: DNS record key = DNS record data.
 Note that the record key must be a unique value.
 If the resource record list contains any invalid value as a part of the record key or a record data of the ResRecord attribute, the resource reports an UNKNOWN state.
-Resource records can be of the following types: CNAME PTR Type and dimension: string-association
+Resource records can be of the following types: ■ A ■ CNAME ■ PTR Type and dimension: string-association

-Attribute Description

-TTL Specifies the minimum time to live (in seconds) for all resource records.

-Type and dimension: int-scalar

-RSType Amazon Route 53 supported DNS record types.

-Type and dimension : string-scalar

-OffDelRR Selects if resource records will be deleted as part of the resource offline entry point.
+Attribute Description TTL Specifies the minimum time to live (in seconds) for all resource records.
+Type and dimension: int-scalar RSType Amazon Route 53 supported DNS record types.
+Type and dimension : string-scalar OffDelRR Selects if resource records will be deleted as part of the resource offline entry point.
 Default is false.

-Type and dimension: boolean-scalar

-AWSBinDir Location of Amazon Route 53 commands and binaries.
+Type and dimension: boolean-scalar AWSBinDir Location of Amazon Route 53 commands and binaries.
 Type and dimension: string-scalar

 '''

 type AWSRoute53 (

 static int CleanTimeout = 600

 static int OfflineTimeout = 600

 static str ArgList[] = { HostedZoneID, TTL, RSType,

 OffDelRR, ResRecord, AWSBinDir }

 str HostedZoneID

+'''

+'''

 int TTL = 300

 str RSType = A

 boolean OffDelRR = 0

 str ResRecord{}

 str AWSBinDir

 '''